 Best Cocktail Book For Beginners

 Our first pick for the best cocktail book for beginners is The Home Bartender.
 The book includes more than 175 recipes including non-alcoholic ones, as well as a guide to bartender tools such as a wine opener, wine pourer, aerator, decanter, and more.
 It is a must-read book for the beginner and at-home bartender.
 You can even learn the basics, like what is 1 part.
-A few quality ingredients, along with his carefully selected collection of recipes, are all you need!
+A few quality cocktail ingredients, along with his carefully selected collection of recipes, are all you need!

 As the name implies, Cocktails Made Simple is an easy-to-understand resource that does a great job of breaking mixology down for every reader.
 It includes 40 classic recipes along with some easy-to-understand illustrations that break down the parts.
 This way, each standardized recipe is even easier to follow.
 There's even a handy breakdown of all the tools you should have on hand and what they're used for, so there's no more guessing.